kimdw9983/PyOps/README.md

 # PyOps
- Pure-Python-script library integrated with VSCode for some DevOps duties.
+Cross-Platform Pure-Python-script library integrated with VSCode for some DevOps duties.